menu

 Occupations and Workforce

-When you are in Basin, you'll notice that it is more blue-collar than most other communities in America.
-36.10% of Basin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Basin is a blue-collar town, with 36.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Basin is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Basin who work in office and administrative support (14.35%), management occupations (8.01%), and sales jobs (7.70%).

 And if you like science, one thing you'll find is that Basin has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.